Lebanese New Zealanders

 Lebanese New Zealanders refers to citizens or permanent residents of New Zealand of Lebanese ancestry.
 The community is diverse, having a large Christian religious base, being mostly Maronite Catholics and Greek Orthodox, while also having a small Muslim group of both the Shia and Sunni branches of Islam.
+By the late 1980s, an estimated 5,000 New Zealanders were of Lebanese descent, meaning there are likely at least 8,000 to 12,000 Lebanese New Zealanders today.

 Lebanon, in both its modern-day form as the Lebanese state (declared in 1920, granted independence in 1943) and its historical form as the region of the Lebanon, has been a source of migrants to New Zealand for over two centuries.
 According to 2018 census, 1,278 Lebanese-descent people in New Zealand, with most of all people with Lebanese ancestry living in Auckland Region (46.0 percent), followed by the Wellington Region (21.8 percent), and the Otago Region (8.5 percent).
 Furthermore, 71.4 percent were born in New Zealand, up from 68.4 percent in 2013.